Here you can find additional information on the policies, measures and instruments presented in the Sufficiency Policy Database.

 Source: Creutzig et al. 2022.

-Implementation examples: In the UK, a total online advertising restriction for products high in fat, sugar and salt is about to be implemented.
+Implementation example: UK: A complete online advertising restriction for products with a high fat, sugar and salt content.

 Source: UK Government.